johnivanpuayap/100-days-of-code/Day 19/README.md

-# Day 19: Snake Game Project
+# Day 19: Snake Game Project Part 1

 ## Reflection
   Today, despite being busy with other commitments, I was determined to make progress on the Snake Game project.
 I wanted to finish it as much as possible and decided to focus on completing the essential features.